 Choose Your Career

-If you are interested in becoming a Physician’s Assistant, you have the choice between two baccalaureate programs in the Department of Allied Health.a
+If you are interested in becoming a Physician’s Assistant, you have the choice between two baccalaureate programs in the School of Health Sciences.

 If you are interested becoming a Physician’s Assistant in sports medicine, orthopedics, family medicine (with a wellness or fitness emphasis) or you want to work with a physically active population, you should explore completing your baccalaureate degree in Exercise Science – PT Track.